 His orientation began at LA Hompa Hongwanji Buddhist Temple in June 2001 and he joined the ministerial staff as a full time minister in January 2002.
 He became the 10th Rimban (head minister) of LA Hompa Hongwanji Buddhist Temple in September 2013.

-Rev. Hibiki Junkyo Murakami was born and raised as the oldest son of Jonen-ji Temple in Kitakyushu, Fukuoka, Japan.
-He received a bachelor’s and a master’s degree in letters of Shin Buddhism at Ryukoku University in Kyoto in 2016 and 2018.
-Rev. Murakami received Tokudo ordination in 2013 and Kyoshi certification in 2015.
+Reverend Hibiki Junkyo Murakami is an Associate Minister at the Los Angeles Hompa Hongwanji Buddhist Temple.
+He was born and raised as the oldest son of Jonen-ji Temple in Kitakyushu, Fukuoka, Japan.
+Rev. Murakami received bachelor’s and master’s degrees in Shin Buddhism from Ryukoku University in Kyoto in 2016 and 2018 respectively.
+He received Tokudo ordination in 2013 and Kyoshi certification in 2015.
 His Buddhist name is Shaku Junkyo.

 After 20 years in Soto Zen Buddhism, John embraced Nembutsu at the LA Betsuin, finding solace in Amida Buddha's compassionate acceptance toward all beings regardless of their shortcomings and imperfections.
 With gratitude as his practice, he has a newfound patience for life's chaos and has traded in his solitary Zen practice for the embrace of a busy Dharma family.
 When one door closes, another opens.
 Namo Amida Butsu!